Web Page Title Revision

 "XYZ Widget Delivery Highlands Ranch"

-This Title Element clarifies company's product and locatation.
+This Title Element clarifies company's product and location.
 The Title Tag commonly is the first, bolded line in Search Engine Results Pages.
-An effective Title Tag generate click-throughs from customers ready to buy.
+An effective Title Tag can help generate click-throughs from customers ready to buy.

 A 2009 survey of SEO professionals ranked title element keywords as the number three factor in Search Engine Optimization.
-It's easy, and every website should have a good Page Title!
+It's easy: Every website needs a good Page Title!

 Many SEO Professionals believe Google also uses titles and descriptions in their determination which pages are fundamentally different from other pages and worthy of frequent crawling and independent listings in SERPs.
 Your pages appear unique and valuable with unique titles.